Rabies Day Out

 (6:12 – 6:37)

 Um, Stanley Kubrick also directed A Clockwork Orange and The Shining, which I also love.
-And then, as a segue, psychological books became popular.
-The Shining was originally written by Stephen King, who wrote these fantastic horror psychological thriller books.
+And then kind of as a segue, psychological books became popular.
+So The Shining was originally written by Stephen King, who writes these fantastic horror psychological thriller books.

 (6:37 – 6:50)

-So we had The Shining, and he has over 50 stories turned into movies.
+So we obviously had The Shining, and he has over 50 stories that have been turned into movies.
 So most recently, he’s had It, It Chapter Two, Pet Sematary, Dr. Sleep is coming out here soon.
 He also has 1922 on Netflix.

 (6:51 – 7:15)

 But one of his oldest is Cujo, which revolves around a rabid dog that traps a mom and her son in their car during a heat wave, and they’re just trying to survive.
-In grad school, I had to do these experiments and involved time points.
-And so I was going in at 6 p.m., 10 p.m., 2 a.m., 6 a.m., basically every four hours.
+When I was in grad school, I had to do these experiments and involved time points.
+And so I was going in at like 6 p.m., 10 p.m., 2 a.m., 6 a.m., basically every four hours.

 (7:16 – 7:36)